 DIY methods (software, apps, manual)

-Many people try to create their own paint by numbers from a photo.
-DIY methods usually fall into three groups: software tools, mobile apps, and manual preparation.
-Each approach follows the same basic steps, but the level of control and effort varies.
+Many people try to convert a photo themselves first.
+DIY methods usually fall into three categories: software tools, mobile apps, and manual preparation.

 Software tools